Just the Facts, Ma'am

 Summary:

 Like Elvis, I can tell you exactly where I was, the day I became a fan.
 His cool, smooth style in...everything...defines "crooner."
 His comedic ability and timing could rival the greatest comic.
-The passion that he put into everything he did and his down-to-earth nature, is what made him so incredible!
+The passion he put into everything he did, his down-to-earth nature, his pure, natural talent...is what made him so incredible!

 Mindset:

 Dean was, quite literally, an entertainer-of-all-trades.
 How do you sum up an immensely diversified, 49-year career?
 I concluded that a few things define Dean, universally.
 A tux with a red pocket square, a cigarette in his hand (to detract from an old boxing injury), a stage, and a microphone.
 But, these symbols could describe anyone.
-So...an Image Trace, several vectors and a lot of Illustrator magic later, I had the first ever, Dean Martin vector!
-I then finished it off with his signature and created a custom pattern swatch of some some retro/sparkling stage lights.
+So...with a lot of Illustrator magic, I created the first ever, Dean Martin vector!
+I then finished it off with his signature and created a simple, custom pattern swatch of some some retro/sparkling stage lights, because Dean was never about big productions, on or off stage.

 Summary: